Tough Luck (song): Promotion

 Prior to its official release, Laufey performed "Tough Luck" at a Grammy conference held on 26 April 2025.
 She made the first televised performance of the song on Jimmy Kimmel Live! on 21 May 2025.
 The track was officially sent to Icelandic radio stations, like the previous single "Silver Lining", on the week of 23 May 2025.

 Composition

 "Tough Luck" is a fiery, fast-paced song in D♭ major that explores the end of a toxic relationship.
-Over ascending melodies and sharp instrumentation, Laufey sings, "Tough luck, my boy, your time is up / I’ll break it first, I've had enough / Of waiting 'til you lie and cheat…" In a press statement, she explained that the track was meant to showcase "an angrier side" of herself — one brought out by the difficult experience that inspired the song.
+Over ascending melodies and sharp instrumentation, Laufey sings, "Tough luck, my boy, your time is up / I'll break it first, I've had enough / Of waiting 'til you lie and cheat..."
+In a press statement, she explained that the track was meant to showcase "an angrier side" of herself — one brought out by the difficult experience that inspired the song.
 Variety described the track as continuing in the tradition of Laufey's earlier song "Goddess", noting its contrast between a light, jazz-influenced sound and emotionally pointed lyrics.
-The outlet also highlighted the inclusion of explicit language, interpreting it as a sign of Laufey's willingness to depart from the genteel tone of her usual style to express a more confrontational perspective.
-Elle described the song as a track where Laufey "disses a loser ex-boyfriend with angelic vocals and a climactic bridge", highlighting the contrast between the song's lyrical bite and its graceful delivery.
+Elle described the song as a track where Laufey "disses a loser ex-boyfriend with angelic vocals and a climactic bridge".